Nicolanz/User-Auth/README.md

 ## Description

-This repository contains the backend of a basic User Authentication system made with Express
+This repo contains the back-end of a User Authentication system made with Node-Express.

 ## Installation
 Please clone this repo locally.
 Then, make sure you have `node ^15`, `npm ^7`, and `mongo ^5` installed on your operating system.